-Here, National Fittings Ltd has created value of ₹3.96 for every ₹1 of profits retained for investment by it.
+- National Fittings Ltd has created value of ₹3.96 for every ₹1 of profits retained for investment by it.

 Self –Sustainable Growth Rate (SSGR):

-We can see that the self-sustainable growth rate (SSGR) of National Fittings Ltd is about 25-32%.
+Self-sustainable growth rate (SSGR) of National Fittings Ltd is about 25-32%.
 However, National Fittings Ltd has been growing at about 24% over last 10 years.
 Comparison of past sales growth with SSGR would indicate that it could fund its entire growth by its profits.

 Please provide your valuable view about National Fittings Ltd.

 Dr Vijay Malik’s Response

 Thanks for writing to me!
 I appreciate the time & effort put in by you in analyzing National Fittings Ltd and sharing your analysis for the benefit of author and readers of www.drvijaymalik.com